Skip to main content

 npm install tus-js-client

-Drop-in for a typical <input type="file"> upload:
+Two-step drop-in for a typical <input type="file"> upload:

 import * as tus from "tus-js-client"